agilepoodle/SCPACP/src/scpacp.md

 ---

+# Pragmatism

+Tooling & technology.

+Sustainable pace.

+Zero heroes.

+Context.

+---

+# Chameleon

+At home in *every* situation.

+Legacy.
+Green/Brownfield.
+Maintenance.
+Emergencies.

+---

 # Are you worth it?

 Salary?
-There is more.
+You cost more.

 How much value did you produce last year?

-Are You a worth investment?
+Are You a worthy investment?

 ---

+# Craftsman is a worthy investment

+I want to be one, do You?